0xPolygonMiden/miden-vm/docs/src/intro/usage.md

 This will place the resulting `miden` executable into the `./target/optimized` directory.

-Similar to Metal acceleration, SVE/AVX2 acceleration is currently applicable only to recursive proofs which can be generated using the `-r` flag.
+Similar to GPU acceleration, SVE/AVX2 acceleration is currently applicable only to recursive proofs which can be generated using the `-r` flag.

 ### Running Miden VM